from training.npr.org: https://training.npr.org/sources/anup-malani/

 David C. Kang is the Maria Crutcher Professor in International Relations and a professor of international relations, business and East Asian languages and cultures at the University of Southern California.
 He is director of the school’s Korean Studies Institute and Center for International Studies.

-Lawrence Yun is the chief economist and senior vice president of research at the National Association of Realtors.
-He directs research activity for the NAR, creating forecasts and participates in many economic forecasting panels, including Blue Chip and the Harvard University Industrial Economist Council.
+Lawrence Yun is the chief economist and senior vice president of research at the National Association of Realtors (NAR).
+He directs research activity for NAR, creating forecasts and participating in economic forecasting panels, including the Blue Chip Council and the Wall Street Journal Forecasting Survey.

 Ankit Panda is the Stanton Senior Fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace.
 He is an expert in the Asia-Pacific region, with research interests in nuclear strategy, arms control, missile defense, nonproliferation, emerging technologies and U.S. extended deterrence.

 Luisa Blanco is a professor at Pepperdine University’s School of Public Policy, where she teaches the core course on macroeconomic policy.
 Her research in Latin America concentrates on economic development and international policy-making.
 In the United States, Blanco studies household finance and financial planning, with a focus on minorities.

 Amy Liu is vice president and director of the Metropolitan Policy Program and the Adeline M. and Alfred I. Johnson Chair in Urban and Metropolitan Policy at the Brookings Institution.
 She is an expert on cities and metropolitan areas.